kperveen/dti-web-app/README.md

 * In the above command, the name of environment created is `dti-rdkit-env`

 ### 2. Clone the repository:

-Clone this repository to a local folder of your choice on your local system using git clone https://github.com/kperveen/dti-web-app.git
+ **Skip this step by directly download the file from DSW dashboard** Clone this repository to a local folder of your choice on your local system using git clone https://github.com/kperveen/dti-web-app.git